-NorthEast Plastic Surgery offer bespoke and unrivalled breast augmentation (mammoplasty) procedures at our Melbourne Practice.
+NorthEast Plastic Surgery offer bespoke breast augmentation (mammoplasty) procedures at our Melbourne Practice.

-Breast Augmentation is a technique used to increase size and optimise the shape of the breasts using silicone and polyurethane breast implants.
-The surgeons at NorthEast Plastic Surgery also perform breast augmentation using your own fat tissue where appropriate.
-The surgery can restore body proportion to patients who have under-developed breasts or who have lost breast volume following pregnancy, lactation, weight loss or hormonal fluctuations.
+Breast augmentation is a technique used to increase size and optimise the shape of the breasts using either silicone breast implants, or where appropriate and possible, your own fat tissue.
+The surgery can restore proportion to patients who have under-developed breasts or who have lost breast volume following pregnancy, lactation, weight loss or hormonal fluctuations.
 Breast augmentation can also address asymmetry of breast volume in those who have developmental or post-mastectomy deformity.

 The decision to undergo breast augmentation surgery is significant and adjustment to change in appearance needs be considered in addition to the process of post-operative recovery.